kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### `register_did`:
-Registers a new DID given a DID URI.
+Registers a new DID in the vault given a DID URI.
+The admin account is the only party authorized to invoke this function.

 ```rust
 fn register_did(e: Env, admin: Address, did: String);